LearnersGuild/curriculum-app/phases/1/skills.md

 ## Node

-- Can use the node REPL
+- Can use the Node REPL
 - Can create a node package
 - Package.json
 - Can install and save node package dependencies